stela2502/Singularity_Tutorial/docs/HowToSetUpAModule.md

 In essence, it automates loading and executing the Singularity container in an HPC or module-based environment for seamless use of the apptainer system.

-## How do we create a module on COSMOS
+## How do we create a module on COSMOS?

 The example module was installed by a system administrator.
-Only them can install into those folders.
+Only they can install into those folders.

 We have a shared folder in COSMOS-SENS ``/scale/gr01/shared/common/`` where we have set up a modules and software folder.
 The modules installed there can be loaded into the module system by issuing: